HorsesAss.Org

 DLBottle

-Join us tonight for some heated debate over a hot beverage at the Seattle chapter of Drinking Liberally.
-Festivities take place in the warm sanctuary of the Montlake Ale House, 2307 24th Avenue E. beginning about 8:00 pm.
+Join us tonight for an evening of politics under the influence at the Seattle chapter of Drinking Liberally.
+Festivities take place at the Montlake Ale House, 2307 24th Avenue E. beginning about 8:00 pm.
 Or stop by earlier for dinner.

 Not in Seattle?
 There is a good chance you live near one of the 340 other chapters of Drinking Liberally.